iamadeadpixel/VU-PixelsMod_FlashHit/README.md

 # Previous Update: 10-12-2022
 - FlasHit update !
 - To get this working as it should be.
-- Use the latest DEV version for client and server
+- Use the latest versions for client and server